Ragesh-A/Data-Structures-and-Algorithms/Heap/Heap.md

   <dt>Max-heap</dt>
   <dd>The value of root must be greater than all child.
 And same thing done for its subtree.</dd>
   <dt>Min-heap</dt>
   <dd>The value of root must be less then all child.
-And rhe same thing done for its subtree.</dd>
+And the same thing done for its subtree.</dd>
 </dl>